-A very elaborate nomadic kilim, mid 19th century, Cental Turkey Megalli Collection Washington DC.
+A very elaborate nomadic kilim, mid-19th century, Cental Turkey Megalli Collection Washington DC.
 Textile Museum

-Sachikara Turkmen tribeswoman, with the kilims she wove, Kahramanmarash, Eastern Turkey, photo courtesy Josephine Powell, Suna Kıraç Foundation
+Sachikara Turkmen, tribeswoman, with the kilims she wove, Kahramanmarash, Eastern Turkey, photo courtesy Josephine Powell, Suna Kıraç Foundation

-Sarıkeçili Turkmen tribeswoman showing the kilim she wove, covering the nomadic sacks in the tent. kdağ Pasture, Fethiye, South-Western Turkey, 180s, photo courtesy Josephine Powell, Suma Kıraç Foundation
+Sarıkeçili Turkmen tribeswoman showing the kilim she wove, covering the nomadic sacks in the tent. kdağ Pasture, Fethiye, South-Western Turkey, 1980s, photo courtesy Josephine Powell, Suma Kıraç Foundation

-Just after the wool is shorn the first thing to do is to expose the shorn fleece to the sunlight.
+Just after the wool is shorn, the first thing to do is to expose the shorn fleece to the sunlight.
 The sweat and the urine of the animal will evaporate and the wool will be ready to be washed.
-One fleece obtained from one sheep weighs approximately two or three kilos as dirty.
+One fleece obtained from one sheep weighs approximately two or three kilos when dirty.
 After being washed and dried, the wool will lose half of its weight and will be around one or one and a half kilograms.
 So we can say that the dirty wool can keep as much dirt, dust, and humidity as its weight.

 Beritan Kudish tribeswoman shears the wool.
 Mus, Eastern Turkey